rienkkk/awesome-matter/README.md

 Matter is a communication protocol to connect compatible devices and systems with one another.
 Making smart home devices more secure, more reliable, and seamless to use.

-Awesome Matter is a curated list of awesome [Matter]([https://www.home-assistant.io](https://csa-iot.org/all-solutions/matter/)) resources.
+Awesome Matter is a curated list of [Matter]([https://www.home-assistant.io](https://csa-iot.org/all-solutions/matter/)) resources.

 For a technical deep dive, you can look at the [official matter repository](https://github.com/project-chip/connectedhomeip) on GitHub.

 The list is divided into categories.
 The links in those categories do not have pre-established order; the order is for contribution.
-If you want to contribute, please read GUIDELINES or raise an ISSUE to suggest additions, updates, or removals.

 ## Contents